Investing is one of the best ways to increase your overall wealth, and the steps outlined below will get you started on the right foot.

 If you are the “done for you” type but don’t want to pay the high prices for a portfolio manager, robo-advisors might be the right choice for you.
 Robo-advisors are low-cost and guide you on your investing journey based on your specific goals.
 Click here to see the top robo-advisor services offered by the major brokerage firms.

+Either way, you’ll want to utilize a stock research site to help you keep tabs on the market.
 After you’ve made the decision, it’s time to start looking for a brokerage or trading account.

 Investment Account Opening